Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 ## Modularity

-In any place where a DirSchema or JSON Schema is expected, one can use `$ref` to reference them, both in YAML as well as JSON format, located at a remote or local location.
-In case of relative paths, these are resolved based on the directory containing the initial rule.
+In any place where a DirSchema or JSON Schema is expected, one can also use `$ref` to reference them, both in YAML as well as JSON format, located at a remote or local location.
+This works for all supported protocols except for custom validation plugins (i.e. custom validator pseudo-URIs are only permitted as values for `valid` and `validMeta`).
-This can and should be used to reuse rules and schemas without duplicating them.

 ## Examples